Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 1

-Cook turkey and drain excess fat.
+Brown turkey and drain fat.

 2

-Mix turmeric and pepper into pumpkin puree.
+Mix turmeric and black pepper into pumpkin puree — ensures even distribution.

 3